preclinical-imaging/pixi-plugin/docs/source/usage.rst

 - Select the project where the subject information will be stored.
 - The software defaults to a spreadsheet with 5 rows, but you can increase the number of rows.
+- Scroll left and right to see all the columns that are available for data entry.

 You will likely find it convenient to fill in one row and then copy/paste common data into the following rows.